gunnargrosch/serverless-chaos-demo/README.md

 ## How to install

+**Prerequisite**
-This is prepared to be installed using the Serverless Framework (https://serverless.com) and the Finch plugin.
-Make sure to have the Failure Injection Layer installed in your account (https://github.com/adhorn/FailureInjectionLayer) and an S3 bucket dedicated for the static webpage (the plugin will remove all contents before uploading).
+This is prepared to be installed using the Serverless Framework (https://serverless.com) and the Finch plugin. (installation details below)

+Make sure to have the Failure Injection Layer installed in your account (https://github.com/adhorn/FailureInjectionLayer) and you have the ARN to hand.
+If you follow this blog post here (https://medium.com/@adhorn/injecting-chaos-to-aws-lambda-functions-using-lambda-layers-2963f996e0ba) and here (https://medium.com/@adhorn/failure-injection-gain-confidence-in-your-serverless-application-ce6c0060f586)

+Create an S3 bucket dedicated for the static webpage (the plugin will remove all contents before uploading).
+You will need to make the S3 bucket public as step 7 below will fail if it is not.

 1. Clone the repository.
 2. Install Serverless Framework (if you don't already have it installed).